Great Andamanese languages

-The Great Andamanese languages are a nearly extinct language family once spoken by the Great Andamanese peoples of the Andaman Islands in the Indian Ocean.
+The Great Andamanese languages are a nearly extinct language family of half a dozen languages once spoken by the Great Andamanese peoples of the northern and central Andaman Islands in the Indian Ocean, and part of the Andamanese sprachbund.

 History

 By the late 18th century, when the British first established a colonial presence on the Andaman islands, there were an estimated 5,000 Great Andamanese living on Great Andaman and surrounding islands, comprising 10 distinct tribes with distinct but closely related languages.
 From the 1860s onwards, the British established a penal colony on the islands, which led to the subsequent arrival of mainland settlers and indentured labourers, mainly from the Indian subcontinent.
 This coincided with the massive population reduction of the Andamanese due to outside diseases, to a low of 19 individuals in 1961.

 Since then their numbers have rebounded somewhat, reaching 52 by 2010.
-However, by 1994 there were no remembers of any but the northern lects, and divisions among the surviving tribes (Jeru, Kora, Bo and Cari) had effectively ceased to exist due to intermarriage and resettlement to a much smaller territory on Strait Island.
+However, by 1994 there were no rememberers of any but the northern lects, and divisions among the surviving tribes (Jeru, Kora, Bo and Cari) had effectively ceased to exist due to intermarriage and resettlement to a much smaller territory on Strait Island.
 Some of them also intermarried with Karen (Burmese) and Indian settlers.
-Hindi serves as their primary language.
+Hindustani serves as their primary language.

-Some of the population spoke a koine based mainly on Aka-Jeru, but even this is only partially remembered and no longer a language of daily use.
+Some of the population spoke a koine based mainly on the Jeru dialect, but even this is only partially remembered and no longer a language of daily use.

-Aka-Kora became fully extinct in November 2009, when its last rememberer, Boro Sr, died.
+Akakhora became fully extinct in November 2009, when its last rememberer, Boro Sr, died.

 The last semi-fluent speaker of the koine, Nao Jr., also died in 2009.